New Mothers Can Suffer

 A Good Therapist Can Help

 A doctor may recommend that a woman with postpartum depression seek therapy from a knowledgeable therapist.
-Qualified practitioners include counselors, psychiatrists, social workers, and psychologists.
+Qualified practitioners skilled in postpartum depression therapy interventions include counselors, psychiatrists, social workers, and psychologists.
 Two kinds of therapy have been found to be very effective in treating postpartum depression.
 Interpersonal therapy (IPT) helps people gain a deeper understanding of their relationships and helps them work through problem areas.
 Cognitive behavioral therapy (CBT) involves examining and changing negative thoughts and behaviors.
 The doctor or therapist may also suggest a referral for a support group.
 Psychiatric intervention can be very helpful to combat negative thoughts and feelings associated with PPD.

 Medication Can Help

 Antidepressants are commonly prescribed for women suffering from postpartum depression.
-These medications are effective but they may not be appropriate for every woman who has postpartum depression.
+These medications are effective, but they may not be appropriate for every woman who has postpartum depression.
 Antidepressants may be associated with side effects or interact with other medications a woman is taking.
 They may also take a few weeks to or longer to be effective.
 Never start, stop, or change the dose of any medication, especially an antidepressant, without consulting with a doctor first.
 Stopping an antidepressant abruptly may be associated with withdrawal and other serious side effects.
-A doctor may order electroconvulsive therapy for severe cases of PPD that do not respond to medication.
+A doctor may order electroconvulsive therapy for rare, severe cases of PPD that do not respond to medication.

 Medication in Breast Milk